 Petra H.

 Petra was born in Guerrero, Mexico.
-She used to work as a seamstress in the garment industry in downtown Los Angeles, before which she was a caregiver for young children.
+She used to work as a seamstress in the garment industry in downtown Los Angeles.
+Previously, she worked as a caregiver for young children.
 She has over 17 years of experience in the garment industry.
-She is involved with the Garment Workers Center, speaking to other workers about their right to fair wages and workers compensation for repetitive stress injuries.
+She is involved with the Garment Workers Center, speaking to other workers about their right to fair wages and workers' compensation for repetitive stress injuries.
 She lives in Los Angeles with her two daughters.

 One Bears These Things